FIPS 140-3: Cryptographic Module Validation Program

 The FIPS 140 standard established the Cryptographic Module Validation Program (CMVP) as a joint effort by the NIST and the Communications Security Establishment (CSEC) for the Canadian government, now handled by the CCCS, the Canadian Centre for Cyber Security, a new centralized initiative within the CSEC agency.

 Security programs overseen by NIST and CCCS focus on working with government and industry to establish more secure systems and networks by developing, managing and promoting security assessment tools, techniques, services, and supporting programs for testing, evaluation and validation; and addresses such areas as: development and maintenance of security metrics, security evaluation criteria and evaluation methodologies, tests and test methods; security-specific criteria for laboratory accreditation; guidance on the use of evaluated and tested products; research to address assurance methods and system-wide security and assessment methodologies; security protocol validation activities; and appropriate coordination with assessment-related activities of voluntary industry standards bodies and other assessment regimes.

 Approval and issuance

 On March 22, 2019, the United States Secretary of Commerce Wilbur Ross approved FIPS 140-3, Security Requirements for Cryptographic Modules to succeed FIPS 140-2.
 FIPS 140-3 became effective on September 22, 2019.
-FIPS 140-3 testing began on September 22, 2020, although no FIPS 140-3 validation certificates have been issued yet.
-FIPS 140-2 testing is still available until September 21, 2021, creating an overlapping transition period of one year.
+FIPS 140-3 testing began on September 22, 2020, and a small number of validation certificates have been issued.
+FIPS 140-2 testing was available until September 21, 2021, creating an overlapping transition period of one year.
 FIPS 140-2 test reports that remain in the CMVP queue will still be granted validations after that date, but all FIPS 140-2 validations will be moved to the Historical List on September 21, 2026 regardless of their actual final validation date.